Category

 GET THE REPORT

-Thales Group is a good example of how a GSOC’s structure reflects operations.
-Their business spans several industries, from electrical system projects with large onsite labor forces to IT services.
+Thales Group is a great example of how a GSOC’s structure reflects operations.
+Their business spans several industries, from electrical system projects with large on-site labor forces to IT services.
 So, to protect their people, property, and clients, their GSOC is designed to:

 • Continuously monitor intelligence data to assess organizational risks